How Pearl Harbor Shaped the Modern World as We Know Today

 Pearl Harbor indirectly changed the modern workplace, specifically for the role of women.

-Prior to Pearl Harbor and the wartime mobilization it demanded, women were primarily homemakers, and men did most of the labor outside the house.
+Prior to the attack and the wartime mobilization it demanded, women were primarily homemakers while men did most of the labor outside the home.

-Although men came back and took over many of the jobs they had surrendered previously, women never left the workplace again.
+Although men returned and took back many jobs after the war, women never left the workforce completely.

 It Solidified the US as a National Player